2025

 Year 2025

-Test tiles
+Test Tiles

-Ears ‘Test tiles’
+Title ‘Test tiles’

-[Clay, Copper Sulfate, Racomitrium microcarpon, Borax, Slime mould]
+Material [Clay, Copper Sulfate, Racomitrium microcarpon, Borax,

-17 x 17 x 9 cm
+Size 17 x 17 x 9 cm

-Sound installation ‘How to read character in the face and to
+Title ‘How to read character in the face and to

 determine the capacity for love, business, or crime’

-[Book: Physiognomy by Leila Holt 1864,
+Material [Book: Physiognomy by Leila Holt 1864,

 Text-to-speech algorithm, Bone conduction speaker]

-8:31 minutes
+Duration 8:31 minutes

-Traditionally test tiles are used to study glaze behavior for the final ceramic piece.
+The classical material, malleable clay is used as the material under negotiation.
+Clay sculptures as well as their test tiles, are shaped through dialogue with both historic and automated systems.
+Traditionally test tiles are used to study glaze behavior for the final ceramic sculpture.
 An artistic act of measuring, comparing, and selecting, that usually remains invisible.
 These tiles are tools of judgment, quietly determining what is deemed worthy of the final piece.
+Kind replaces these tiles with ears, applying the logic of test tiles to the human body.

 2024

-Video ‘Lifetime Approval Rate 96%’
+Title ‘Lifetime Approval Rate 96%’

-[Behind-the-scenes documentation of the
+Material [Behind-the-scenes documentation of the

 artist performing a data annotation task,